Link

 Alternatively, you can add the JAR file directly to your classpath.

-The migration is straightforward - JDeli’s API mirrors ImageIO’s simplicity:
+Switching is straightforward - JDeli’s API mirrors ImageIO’s simplicity:

 Before (ImageIO):